MrJanHorak/spelling-bee-practice-tool/README.md

 That inspired me to see if I could design a tool to help her prepare.

+This app makes use of React-Speech-Kit.
+It functions on Chrome Desktop and Chrome Android.
+It is currently not supported on IOS devices.
+I will be attempting to use a polyfill from Speechly to enable support across all modern browsers.

 ### At the moment the app includes:
 ---